 Advanced technology is indistinguishable from magic, wrote futurist Arthur C. Clarke.
 Today’s aircraft carrier surely is the closet thing to wizardry that modern man can create.

-A ship like the Navy’s newest carrier, USS George H.W.
+A ship like one of the Navy’s newest carriers, USS George H.W.
 Bush (CVN 77), bristles with technological solutions to ancient problems.
 From the bridge to primary flight control (“Pri-fly”), from the three steel arresting cables stretched across the deck to the twin reactors of the nuclear power plant, the aircraft carrier of today is a man-made marvel.

 We owe today’s high-tech carrier largely to the unique era of the 1950s, that era of rapid change prompted by Korea and the Cold War that produced a completely different Navy carrier force and set the stage for the 21st century’s George H.W.
 Bush carrier strike group.